Riverside Community College Logo

 Am I required by law to make my content accessible?
 Why am I just now hearing about this?

-As an online instructor, you probably already have the skills needed to make content accessible - i.e. selecting text, creating hyperlinks, using style headings, etc. However, if you need assistance, please make an appointment with our Accessible Technology and Media Coordinator for assistance or submit a document you'd like to have made accessible to the document repair form.
+As an online instructor, you probably already have the skills needed to make content accessible - i.e., selecting text, creating hyperlinks, using style headings, etc. However, if you need assistance, please make an appointment with our Accessible Technology and Media Coordinator for assistance.

 I don't create my course content, but get it from a publisher.
 Who's responsible for accessibility in this case?

-Faculty are responsible for the accessibility of the content they use --- even if it was created by someone else such as publisher.
+Faculty are responsible for the accessibility of the content they use- even if it was created by someone else, such as a publisher.
 While we would hope publishers would make accessible content, if they don't, liability falls on you (and/or your institution) for selecting and requiring inaccessible content.
 This is why it's so important to ask about accessibility and compatibility with assistive technology prior to selecting a textbook and/or instructional technology.

 Accessibility Assistance

 Help is available!
-The Accessible Technology and Media Coordinator can address your questions and concerns and also offer technical with making your Canvas course and documents accessible.
-Here are several pathways faculty can get assistance:
+District DE's Accessible Technology and Media Coordinators can address your questions and concerns and also offer guidance on making Canvas content and documents accessible.

-• Make an appointment -- Our Bookings page allows you to book an appointment to get help via Zoom.
-Also check out our appointment scheduling page which offers an overview of meeting options.
+You can make an appointment.
+Our Bookings page allows you to book an appointment to get help via Zoom.
+Also, check out our appointment scheduling page, which offers an overview of meeting options.
 If the available meeting time slots are not convenient, please get in touch to schedule at a more convenient time.

 Accessibility Resources